cqcn1991/Wind-Speed-Analysis/readme.md

 ### 3. Download the current repo

 ### 4. Start Jupyter Notebook, and open the `GMM.ipynb`

-## For experienced Scipy Users

-Run `conda env create -f environment.yml`

-Then run

-Linux, OS X: `source activate windspeed`

-Windows: `activate windspeed`

-The code is in `GMM.ipynb`, you can start to play with it now.

 If you have any question, you could post it at https://github.com/cqcn1991/Wind-Speed-Analysis/issues